rlewczuk/clj-cursor/README.md

 This library implements cursor on Clojure data structures.
 It is based on David Nolen's concept implemented in the [om library](https://github.com/swannodette/om).
-Cursor allows storing whole application state in a signle structure, yet still be able to swap underlying application state and allow application components receiving changes without hassle (think online reconfiguration etc.).
+Cursor allows storing whole application state in a single structure, yet still be able to swap underlying application state and allow application components receiving changes without hassle (think online reconfiguration etc.).

 This is especially important for async processes/threads/loops/closures that receive some